 The local club was opened in 1999, 13 years after the original Beaufort Club and four years after the first Bluffton Club on land donated by the Van Landingham Rotary Club.
 The 28,000- square-foot Boys & Girls Club of Hilton Head building was outfitted through a capital campaign headed by tennis great and Sea Pines Resort touring professional Stan Smith.
 The six Lowcountry Clubs serve over 700 local children every day with enriching programs promoting responsible citizenship.
 The organization is supported by a group of dedicated volunteers, including Stan’s wife Margie.

 One of the newer organizations to join the Hilton Head non-profit lineup is The Outside Foundation.
 It was founded with the mission to promote outdoor activities for children and protect the pristine natural environment of the Lowcountry.
 The Foundation hosts riverway cleanups, educational outdoor experiences for children, sustainable fishery initiatives and recycling programs.

-For more than 30 years, Outside Hilton Head has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddleboarding.
-(843) 686-6996 or outsidehiltonhead.com.
+Outside Hilton Head provides personalized adventures for all ages.
+Come for kayaking, fishing, nature and dolphin tours to kids’ camps, history excursions, family outings and stand-up paddleboarding.
+843-686-6996 or www.outsidehiltonhead.com.